phaze

 DEXA alternatives, briefly

-DEXA is not the only option, just the most accurate.
+DEXA is not the only option, just one of the most accurate.
 The other two methods worth knowing are Bod Pod and bioimpedance.

 Bod Pod uses air displacement plethysmography.
 You sit in a small egg-shaped chamber for a few minutes and the device measures how much air your body displaces, then calculates body fat from density.
 Accuracy is close to DEXA for body fat and lean mass, but Bod Pod gives you nothing on bone density and no regional breakdown.
-Cost is similar, around 50 to 100 dollars in the US, availability is more limited.
+Cost is similar, around 50 to 100 dollars in the US, with more limited availability.

 Person stretching before a strength workout